apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 ## Random notes

+The output schema can reference other datasets/kv-stores/queues but only those ones that are referenced in the input, or the default.
+Hence there's no point to include storage schema here again, as it's done elsewhere.

 - **NOTE:** The output schema should enable developers to define schema for the default dataset and key-value store.
 But how?
 It should be declarative